 The Fire Island Lighthouse has been part of the U.S. Coast Guard on and off during its lifetime but it is currently operated by the FI Lighthouse Preservation Society.

 After spending countless hours on Fire Island and seeing it as my favorite spot on Long Island, I knew that I would need to create a candle that could comprise the salty fragrance I adored.
 But also acknowledge the light citrus scent that always seemed to be entangled with the salty scent.

 Knowing that my candles have been a reflection of sights and aromas that are not too far from my own front door has been such a blessing.
 Inspiration and history can create wonderful hand-crafted items.
 I am thankful for all the joyous scents that Suffolk County has to offer.

 When a Fire Ignites Creative Sparks

 Some of the most inspirational spots on Fire Island would have to be the quiet township of Kismet.
 The way the ocean breeze lifts off the ocean there was part of the inspiration.
 Other inspiring (instead of fantastic) townships that ignited my creative spark would be Ocean Beach, Sailor’s Haven and Seaview.
 Each township created the combination of citrus and the salty ocean breeze.
-I was beyond impressed with the whirl of fragrance that graced my nose as I traveled along the thin strip of land called Fire Island.
+I was beyond impressed with the fragrance that graced my nose as I traveled along the thin strip of land called Fire Island.

 I spent time on the island trying to find the perfect blend and found that it seemed to hit one’s nostrils with such a refreshing feeling.
 The crisp, cool body of the candle seems to play well with the top citrus notes of fresh melon, orange and bergamot that envelope the candle as well.
 With the added base notes of earthy and floral tones, I found this amazing unfolding of the various scents to be the main selling point for this candle.
 The candle quickly began to find its way to my #1 selling candle fragrance.